We came for the manatees.

 “On the cusp of cold weather, they will often spend the night in the park and then leave in search of food as it warms up in the morning.
 On these days, it is best to arrive early before they leave for the day,” Hammond says.
 “You can also see large schools of cow-nose rays swimming right where the warm water flows out from under the road and into the park.
 Lots of tarpon as well.
 Many people mistake the tarpon for sharks or dolphins.”

-While it is against the law to touch or feed the manatees, some manatees are so curious they reach out to kayaks.
+While it is against the law to touch or feed the manatees, some manatees are so curious they reach out to kayaks at Manatee Park.

-There is a great launch site in the park and, conveniently, you can rent kayaks and canoes there from an outfitter.
+There is a great launch site in Manatee Park and, conveniently, you can rent kayaks and canoes there from an outfitter.

 The brackish Orange River starts out wide and deep with pleasant scenery.
 As you paddle upstream, it gets narrower and the Old Florida ambiance grows, with live oak branches arching overhead fuzzy with airplants.
 After a few miles, the water is shallower and clearer and you begin to see small schools of fish.
 The farther upstream you paddle, the prettier it gets.